How to Deliver an Effective Financial Advisor Elevator Pitch

-Spend time rehearsing your pitch aloud until you are confident and can make adjustments on the fly.
-Be authentic with the person you’re speaking with — you want this to spark a conversation and connection.
+Spend time rehearsing aloud until you are confident and can make adjustments on the fly.
+Be authentic — you want this opportunity to spark a conversation and connection.
 And always be ready to put the pitch to work; you never know when or where you’ll meet your next client — virtually or in the real world!

 As a Farm Bureau Wealth Management Advisor, you’ll have the support and resources you need to continue growing your career.
 Contact a regional manager to learn more about how to transition your business to Farm Bureau Financial Services.